nuu-engineering/Phoenix-Webpack-React-GraphQL-Setup-and-Structure-Guide/README.md

 mix phx.server
 ```

-In the browser enter the URL `http:\\localhost:4000`, if it displays a blank page with a single text "Ok" and if it shows no errors or warnings in both the server console and the browser, the configuration has been successful.
+In the browser enter the URL `http:\\localhost:4000`.
+If it displays a blank page with a single text "Ok" and shows no errors or warnings in both the server console and the browser, the configuration has been successful.

-## Project structure
+## Project Structure

 ### Backend